forthy/rapture-json/README.md

 structure.
 However, using a backend which uses a mutable JSON representation will likely result in better performance.

+## Converting JSON

+Depending on how a JSON value is created, the same Scala type is used, regardless of the JSON backend that was used to create it.

 ## Outputting JSON

 Often, the easiest way to output JSON from the `Json` type is to call `.toString` on the `Json` value.
 Although simple, this has the disadvantages that it does not offer any flexibility in how the JSON is formatted, and it always returns a `String` whereas other types, such as an input stream may be more appropriate for some applications.

 The more general method is to use the `Json.format` method, with an appropriate implicit `Formatter` in scope.
 Two formatters are provided as standard:

  - `formatters.humanReadable`, which formats the JSON with newlines and indentation, attempting to make it as readable as possible,
  - `formatters.compact`, which includes no unnecessary whitespace

 Both formatters return `String`s, though it is possible for other backends to provide their own formatters for outputting to other types.

 For example,